two10degrees/AzureScaleMe/README.markdown

  - __RoleName__ The name of the role to be monitored.
  - __CertificateThumbprint__ The thumbprint of the certificate to use for setting up the performance counters.
  - __ConfigureCounters__ A boolean value, used to control whether counters should be automatically configured or not. (i.e. True)
- - __CounterTableName__ The table name to store and retrieve the counter information.
+ - __CounterTableName__ The table name to store and retrieve the counter information (at the moment, Azure will always call this 'WADPerformanceCountersTable').

  > In this example, a scale up will be triggerd after the CPU time averaged over 10 minutes exceeds 80% for 20 minutes for all roles instances.
 A scale down will be triggered when if the CPU time averaged over 10 minutes is less than 5% for 20 minutes for all role isntances.